mecid/mecid.github.io/_posts/2022-07-13-mastering-labeledcontent-in-swiftui.md

 }
 ```

 As you can see in the example above, we create another instance of the *LabeledContent* view and pass the instance of the *Configuration* type that holds the label and content views.
 It works great when you want to apply custom styling options.
-Sometimes we need to provide a completely different layout with our custom styling.
+But sometimes we need to provide a completely different layout with our custom styling.
 We can achieve it by implementing the *makeBody* function without using *LabeledContent*.

 ```swift
 struct VerticalLabeledContentStyle: LabeledContentStyle {